 Root and Vine Rot of Watermelon Crops

 The symptoms of monosporascus root and vine rot of watermelon often go unnoticed until a few weeks before harvest.
 Early symptoms are stunted plants and yellowing of the plant’s old crown leaves.
 The yellowing and dropping of foliage will quickly move along the vine.
-Within 5-10 days of the first yellow leaves, an infected plant may be completely defoliated.
+Within five to ten days of the first yellow leaves, an infected plant may be completely defoliated.

 Fruits may suffer from sunburn without the protective foliage.
 Brown soggy streaking or lesions may be visible at the base of infected plants.
 Fruits on infected plants may also be stunted or drop prematurely.
 When dug up, infected plants will have small, brown, rotted roots.

 Watermelon Cannonballus Disease Control